 Jones Act Checklist

-Your Health And Safety Must Be Your First Concern
+1. Your Health and Safety Must Be Your First Concern

 After you are injured aboard a vessel or in the service of the vessel your first concern must be your health, safety and medical treatment.
-Nothing is more important than your health and safety.
-Often times this means emergency medical treatment.
-The very first concern following any accident must be your health and safety and the health and safety of others.
+Nothing is more important than getting back on your feet.
+So, no matter what, seek out appropriate medical attention first.

 Always report your injury.
 Do not wait.
 If you are injured at 4:40 a.m., report your injury at 4:40 a.m.
 Don't wait until the next day to report your injury.